UniversalDependencies/docs/format.md

 (In principle, the lexicalist view could also be taken to imply that certain multiword annotations should be treated as single words in the annotation.
 So far, however, multiword expressions are annotated as such using special dependency relations, rather than by collapsing multiple tokens into one.)
 For this purpose, for the majority of languages which use white space, we adopt a two-level tokenization scheme, where the first level is a simple deterministic tokenization that is easily reproducible on new text.
-For many languages with alphabetic scripts, this will be a simple tokenization based on whitespace and punctuation, but the exact scheme will have to be defined on a per language basis.
+For most languages, this will be a simple tokenization based on whitespace and punctuation, but the exact scheme will have to be defined on a per language basis.
 By contrast, the second level is a linguistically motivated segmentation where tokens better correspond to syntactic words.
 We will refer to units on the first level as _tokens_ and units on the second level as _words_.
 The morphological and syntactic annotation applies primarily